Rarapie/AutoTsD/README.md

 Located in: `./boruta_rfc/predict.py`

 This module handles inference for machine learning models (e.g., Random Forest) where feature selection was performed using **Boruta**.
 It ensures that the input data strictly matches the features selected during training.
+Current version only supports human skin samples.

 ### Overview